ronny-toribio/StateTestingAnalysis/README.md

 ![obj2b](/Resources/Obj2b.png)

-**Top** baseline showed a slight decline between 2019 - 2021 in State and Colombia County.
+**Top** Category showed a slight decline between 2019 - 2021 in State and Colombia County.
-Top baseline remained steady in Montour throughout the time frame.
+Top Category remained steady in Montour throughout the time frame.

-**Advanced** baseline showed a sharp decline in Colombia County and State from 2019 to 2021.
-Montour County baseline were pretty much stable.
+**Advanced** Category showed a sharp decline in Colombia County and State from 2019 to 2021.
+Montour County Category were pretty much stable.

-**Proficient** baseline showed an increase in Colombia County in 2021 and then it swung back to its previous levels in 2022.
+**Proficient** Category showed an increase in Colombia County in 2021 and then it swung back to its previous levels in 2022.
 State and Montour County fluctuated slightly throughout the time frame without any significant observation.

-**Basic** baseline  dropped slightly in Colombia county from 2018 to 2019.
+**Basic** Category  dropped slightly in Colombia county from 2018 to 2019.
 It remained steady in State from 2017 to 2019.
 Montour County showed a slight decline in 2019.
-Basic baseline increased in both counties and state in 2021, only to drop slightly in Montour County and State in 2022.
-Colombia County showed a moderate decline in Basic baseline.
+Basic Category increased in both counties and state in 2021, only to drop slightly in Montour County and State in 2022.
+Colombia County showed a moderate decline in Basic Category.

-**BelowBasic** baseline remained stable for Montour County until 2019.
+**BelowBasic** Category remained stable for Montour County until 2019.
 There was a sharp increase between 2016 and 2017 in Colombia County and State.
-Both counties and state showed a decline in BelowBasic baseline in 2019.
-There was a significant increase in all places in the baseline from 2019 to 2021, especially in Colombia.
-From 2021 to 2022, baseline remained stable in State and dropped moderately in both counties
+Both counties and state showed a decline in BelowBasic Category in 2019.
+There was a significant increase in all places in the Category from 2019 to 2021, especially in Colombia.
+From 2021 to 2022, Category remained stable in State and dropped moderately in both counties

 # Objective 3: Is there any COVID impact we might be able to deduce?